Breakfast In London.

 Of course, as always, there’s a pretender to the throne hoping to knock St John off its piggy pedestal with sheer inventiveness, and that’s the bacon naan from Dishoom: it comes with smoked streaky, layers of naan, cream cheese, chilli tomato jam, and fresh herbs.

-Want some coffee to go with that?
-Here are the best java joints in town.
+Want some java juice to go with that?
+Here are the best coffee shops in London.